RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= Version 3.0 (2013-03-16) =
+* New feature: Option to select cron frequency
+* New feature: Code extensibility added to be compatible with add-ons
+* New feature: Option to set a limit to the number of feeds stored (previously 50, hard coded)
+* New feature: Option to define the format of the date shown below each feed item
+* New feature: Option to show or hide source of feed item
+* New feature: Option to show or hide publish date of feed item
+* New feature: Option to set text preceding publish date
+* New feature: Option to set text preceding source of feed item
+* New feature: Option to link title or not
+* New feature: Limit of 5 items imported for each source instead of 10
+* Enhanced: Performance improvement when publishing * New feeds in admin
+* Enhanced: Query tuning for better performance
+* Enhanced: Major code rewrite, refactoring and inclusion of hooks
+* Enhanced: Updated Colorbox to v1.4.1
+* Enhanced: Better security implementations
+* Enhanced: Better feed preview display
+* Fixed bug: Deletion of items upon source deletion not working properly
+* Requires: WordPress 3.3

 = Version 2.2.3 (2012-11-01) =
-Fixed bug: Tab navigation preventing typing in input boxes
+* Fixed bug: Tab navigation preventing typing in input boxes
-Removed: Feeds showing up in internal linking pop up
+* Removed: Feeds showing up in internal linking pop up

 = Version 2.2.2 (2012-10-30) =
-Removed: Feeds showing up in site search results
+* Removed: Feeds showing up in site search results
-Enhanced: Better tab button navigation when adding a new feed
+* Enhanced: Better tab button navigation when adding a new feed
-Enhanced: Better guidance when a feed URL is invalid
+* Enhanced: Better guidance when a feed URL is invalid

 = Version 2.2.1 (2012-10-17) =
 * Fixed bug: wprss_feed_source_order assumes everyone is an admin